JP-MRPhys/DTI-ANALYSIS/README.md

   ## Stage 3 (Track Isolation: Not part of this script)

-  Trackvis: To do visulisation and isoloation of tracks
+  Trackvis: To do visulisation and isolation of individual tracks

   ## Usage